tapestry-tool/tapestry-wp/README.md

 1. Run `make stop` to bring down all containers and processes.
 2. Copy the file `bin/config-sample.sh` to `bin/config.sh`.
 3. In the file you just created, set the wait time to some bigger number, and try running your command again.

+### Managing Data
+Most of the site data is stored in the WP mySQL database.
+This is mounted to a volume in `docker-compose.yml`.
+By default, this volume is used for the initial setup and for all subsequent usage.
+To clear the data and start from scratch, run `make stop` then `make clear-db`.
+Of course, you'll need to do the WP installation again.